davidwych/davidwych.github.io/blog/_posts/2022-06-17-intro-cryst-2.md

 Now we can understand why!

 A "crystal" is a collection of atoms that repeats.
 Repeating means it's a **copy** of itself, up to translation.
-This means it's very *autocorrelated* at well-defined distances.
+This means it's very *autocorrelated* at well-defined displacements.

-The Fourier Transform (intensity) can then give us info abut this!
+The Fourier Transform (intensity) can then give us information about this!

 Back when crystallography was first discovered, it was not obvious that atoms in crystals stayed still enough for crystallography to work as well as it does (if they jiggled around too much, the autocorrelation would be a mess, with no well-defined peaks)